Reporters are leaving newsrooms for newsletters, their own ‘mini media empire’

 It was the moment, Atkin said, that she “kind of broke as a person.”

 “Slowly, over the course of a career in this industry, I think you start to realize that there is a line between when the publication is benefiting you as a writer and when you are benefiting it,” she said.
-And the question became, “Is this publication giving me as much as I’m giving it?’”
+And the question became, “Is this publication giving me as much as I’m giving it?”

-She left the magazine a month later, in July 2019, and by September had launched Heated, a deeply reported, four-times-a-week newsletter on the climate crisis on Substack.
-Today, Heated is among the platform’s top paid publications.
+She left the magazine a month later, in July 2019, and by September had launched Heated, a deeply reported, four-times-a-week newsletter on the climate crisis.
+Today, Heated is among Substack’s top paid publications.

 Atkin is among a growing number of writers gravitating to Substack and other newsletter platforms — a trend that has accelerated as the coronavirus recession hammers at the long-beleaguered news industry, forcing rounds of furloughs and layoffs to counter tumbling ad revenue.